Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Introduction

-Briefly, our main contributions are as follows: \begin{itemize} \item For discrete memoryless sources, we derive two new achievability results on the mismatched distortion-rate function based on superposition coding and expurgated parallel coding. \item We demonstrate that, in contrast to the channel coding problem, introducing structure into the codebook can be detrimental to the rate-distortion trade-off. \item On the positive side, we explore examples where multi-user techniques provide a strict improvement over the unstructured ensemble, one of which is conceptually very different from the known parallel source example. \item In view of difficulties in generalizing the existing and above-mentioned achievability results to general alphabets, we study the simpler i.i.d.~random coding ensemble, and establish an achievable rate that extends to general alphabets. \end{itemize}
+Briefly, our main contributions are as follows: \begin{itemize} \item For discrete memoryless sources, we derive two new achievability results on the mismatched distortion-rate function based on superposition coding and expurgated parallel coding. \item We demonstrate that, in contrast to the channel coding problem, introducing structure into the codebook (i.e., statistical dependencies between the random codewords) can be detrimental to the rate-distortion trade-off. \item On the positive side, we explore examples where multi-user techniques provide a strict improvement compared to the ensemble with independent codewords, one of which is conceptually very different from the known parallel source example. \item In view of difficulties in generalizing the existing and above-mentioned achievability results to general alphabets, we study the simpler i.i.d.~random coding ensemble, and establish an achievable rate that extends to general alphabets. \end{itemize}